Evasion Under Blockchain Sanctions: Sanction Effectiveness

 \end{subsubsection}

-\begin{subsubsection}{Limited Effect on Attackers} We took a snapshot of the BlockSec database~\footnote{\url{https://docs.blocksec.com/phalcon/security-incident-list}} as of March 21, 2025.
+\begin{subsubsection}{Limited Effect on Ethereum Attackers} We took a snapshot of the BlockSec database~\footnote{\url{https://docs.blocksec.com/phalcon/security-incident-list}} as of \EndStudyTime.
 This dataset catalogs significant \ac{DeFi} exploits with losses exceeding 100,000 USD and provides one of the most comprehensive public records of major attacks.
-Of the \textbf{80} total incidents in the dataset, funds were returned to victims in 9 cases.
-Among the remaining \textbf{71} malicious attacks, attackers in 11 cases retained stolen assets by converting them to non-freezable cryptos (e.g., ETH or DAI).
+Of the \textbf{80} total incidents on Ethereum in the dataset, funds were returned to victims in only 9 cases.
+Among the remaining \textbf{71} malicious attacks, attackers in 11 cases retained stolen assets by converting them to non-freezable assets (e.g., ETH or DAI).
 Notably, among the \textbf{60} incidents with active money laundering activity, attackers used \ac{TC} as their primary laundering method in \textbf{47 cases (78.33\%)}.
 Moreover, we observed that in \textbf{35 (49.30\%)} out of these \textbf{71} malicious incidents, attackers sourced their funding from \ac{TC} to facilitate the exploit transactions.
-Importantly, \textbf{29 (82.86\%)} of these \textbf{35} cases subsequently returned stolen assets back into \ac{TC}, further obfuscating on-chain footprints.
+Importantly, \textbf{29 (82.86\%)} of these \textbf{35} cases subsequently returned stolen assets back into \ac{TC}, further obfuscating their on-chain footprints.